Attendance and Participation

 2. Set reasonable expectations for class based on class content, organization, methodology, and size.

-3. Maintain accurate class attendance records updated in the LMS by the close of business on Monday for the previous week and daily for module courses.
-Automatically notify students of each absence through the LMS.
+3. Hybrid classes - Maintain accurate class attendance records.
+Update the LMS by the close of business on Monday for the previous week’s class and daily for module courses.
 Records should be accessible and current in the LMS for students to review their progress.